UWI faces huge funding shortfall

 The current cost-sharing model is 80:20.

-Beckles disclosed that three days ago, other governments in the Caribbean had strong hesitation approving the budget for The UWI, Mona.
+Beckles disclosed that last week, other governments in the Caribbean had strong hesitation approving the budget for The UWI, Mona.

 The UWI Mona, it was disclosed, is carrying more than 60 per cent of the regional university’s overall debt.

-"I wouldn’t wish it to be said again in any university meeting that our oldest campus is somehow a weak link in our chain," said Beckles.
+“I would’t wish it to be said again in any university meeting that our oldest campus is somehow a weak link in our chain,” said Beckles.